hcoco1/todo-list-local-storage/README.md

 - Integrates reusable child components (`TodoForm`, `TodoList`, `Footer`, `ReportGenerator`, and `AuditorNameForm`), highlighting React's component composition model for a modular and maintainable codebase.

-### Props and Callbacks

-- Interaction between `App` and child components is facilitated through props, including function props for adding, deleting, and editing todos, promoting a unidirectional data flow and decoupled parent-child communication.

 ## Event Handling and State Updates

 ### Form Submission

 - Processes new todo additions and auditor name submissions via form submission handlers, preventing default form behavior and updating the state with new data.

-### Editing and Deleting Todos

-- Implements editing and deleting todos through state updates that manipulate the todos array, adhering to the immutability principle for efficient UI re-rendering.

-## Localization and Date Handling

-### Date Formatting

-- Formats the current date and time to Eastern Time using `toLocaleString` when adding a new todo, addressing date handling and localization within React applications.

 ## Deployment and Custom Domain Configuration